 SsangYong Motor's Pyeongtaek plant.
 (Yonhap)

-In December, SsangYong filed for court receivership after failing to obtain approval for the rollover of 165 billion won worth of loans from creditors.
+The troubled carmaker had filed for court receivership in December, after failing to obtain approval for an additional 165 billion won of loans.

 But the company was given a two-month grace period as it sought to find a new investor to take over from the Indian owner company by Feb.
 28. The suspension period may be extended, should the court find it necessary.

 California-based car retailer HAAH Automotive Holdings had risen as a likely buyer, but talks on a deal have been stalled for weeks, boosting skepticism about the future of the Korean carmaker.